Gulmohar Grand

-Gulmohar Grand is an Indian television mini-series, which premiered on 3 May 2015 on Star Plus.
+Gulmohar Grand is an Indian television miniseries that premiered on 3 May 2015 on StarPlus.
 The show is produced by Sunshine Productions which aired on Sundays nights.
 Aashim Gulati, Aakanksha Singh and Gaurav Chopra were the leads of the series.

 This is a mini series, set in backdrop of the hotel industry, wherein each episode will have a different story.